 TV, Radio, Presenting and Corporate Work

-Helen presents science on TV and radio, including BBC2 Coast, Great Inventions, Outrageous Acts of Science on Discovery Channel and as one third of Festival of the Spoken Nerd on stage and in “A Podcast Of Unnecessary Detail”.
+Helen presents across science and music productions on TV, radio and online, including BBC2 Coast, Great Inventions, Outrageous Acts of Science on Discovery Channel and as one third of Festival of the Spoken Nerd on stage and in “A Podcast Of Unnecessary Detail”.
 She wrote and presented the revisionist science history series “Did The Victorians Ruin The World?” for BBC Radio 4 with sister Dr Kat Arney, and two series of “Domestic Science” with the Spoken Nerds.
-Helen’s voice features in a new collaborative work with artist Yu-Chen Wang and CERN, and she is the voice of the Periodic Table on Amazon Alexa in the US.
+Helen’s voice features in a collaborative artwork created by artist Yu-Chen Wang at CERN, and she is the voice of the Periodic Table on Amazon Alexa in North America.
+Helen is proud to have represented Imperial College on Christmas University Challenge on BBC2 in December 2023, and in is excited to have joined the music presenting team for Bournemouth Symphony Orchestra’s Digital Concerts for their 2025-26 season.

-Helen also hosts live events of every kind, from science-themed classical concerts with the London Philharmonic Orchestra and BBC National Orchestra of Wales to the annual international celebration of women in science and engineering, Ada Lovelace Day – Live!
+Helen also hosts live events of every kind, from science-themed classical concerts with the London Philharmonic Orchestra, BBC National Orchestra of Wales and The Orchestra of the Age of Enlightenment to the annual international celebration of women in science and engineering, Ada Lovelace Day – Live!

-As a corporate entertainer, Helen has performed under a dinosaur for Europe’s science ministers, next to a Saturn V rocket in Huntsville, Alabama for ThinkerCon, on stage with Commander Chris Hadfield at the Royal Albert Hall and in Las Vegas for The Amaz!ng Meeting.
+As a corporate entertainer, Helen has performed under a dinosaur for Europe’s science ministers, next to a Saturn V rocket in Huntsville, Alabama for ThinkerCon, on stage with Commander Chris Hadfield at the Royal Albert Hall, in Las Vegas for The Amaz!ng Meeting, and has sung a Googleplex at Google’s head office in California – to name a few memorable moments.

-She is also a regular feature at conferences and events for the United Nations, CERN, Google, Science Museum, British Science Association, WIRED, NIHR, Institute of Physics, National Centre for Excellence in the Teaching of Mathematics, Royal Institution, Royal Society, Royal Society of Chemistry, Lloyd’s Register Foundation, Natural History Museum, SQLBits Conference, UCL, University of Glasgow, and Wellcome Genome Campus.
+She is also a regular feature at conferences and events for the United Nations, CERN, Google, Science Museum, Natural History Museum, British Science Association, WIRED, NIHR, TEDxLSE, Institute of Physics, National Centre for Excellence in the Teaching of Mathematics, National Institute for Health and Care Research, Institute and Faculty of Actuaries, Royal Institution, Royal Society, Royal Society of Chemistry, Linnean Society of London, Lloyd’s Register Foundation, Natural History Museum, SQLBits Conference, QED Conference, University College London, Imperial College, University of Glasgow and Wellcome Genome Campus.

 Live Comedy